evennia/evennia/docs/source/Howtos/Beginner-Tutorial/Part3/Beginner-Tutorial-Combat-Twitch.md

 Here is the general design of the Twitch-based combat handler:

 - The twitch-version of the CombatHandler will be stored on each combatant whenever combat starts.
 When combat is over, or they leave the room with combat, the handler will be deleted.
-- The handler will start queue each action independently, starting a timer until they fire.
+- The handler will queue each action independently, starting a timer until they fire.
 - All input are handled via Commands.

 ## Twitch combat handler

 > Create a new module `evadventure/combat_twitch.py`.

-We will make use of the _Combat Actions_, _Combat dicts_ and the parent `EvAdventureCombatBaseHandler` [we created previously](./Beginner-Tutorial-Combat-Base.md).
+We will make use of the _Combat Actions_, _Action dicts_ and the parent `EvAdventureCombatBaseHandler` [we created previously](./Beginner-Tutorial-Combat-Base.md).

 ```python
 # in evadventure/combat_twitch.py